Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: Evaluation Metrics for Time-Series Forecasting

 \paragraph{Explanation.} In the above, \( y_{T+i} \) is the ground-truth value, and \( \hat{y}_{T+i} \) is the model forecast at horizon \( i \), for \( i = 1, \dots, H \).
 The variable \( H \) is the forecasting horizon, and \( m \) denotes the seasonal periodicity (e.g., \( m=12 \) for monthly data with yearly seasonality).

-\textbf{MSE} and \textbf{MAE} are the most commonly reported metrics in AI/ML literature due to their simplicity and compatibility with gradient-based optimization.
-However, they are scale-dependent and not ideal for comparing performance across different time series.
+\textbf{MSE} and \textbf{MAE} are commonly reported in AI/ML literature due to their simplicity and compatibility with gradient-based optimization.
+They assess different point-forecast targets: MSE elicits the conditional expectation, while MAE is proportional to the pinball loss for the 50\% quantile and elicits the conditional median~\cite{kolassa2020best}.
+Both are scale-dependent and are not directly comparable across series without an explicit aggregation or normalization scheme.

-\textbf{MAPE} and \textbf{sMAPE} express error in relative percentage terms and are widely used in forecasting competitions. sMAPE avoids division by zero by symmetrizing the denominator, making it more robust in certain edge cases.
+\textbf{MAPE} and \textbf{sMAPE} express error in relative percentage terms and are widely used in forecasting competitions.
+MAPE is undefined when an actual is zero and can strongly overweight small actuals. sMAPE is bounded but still requires an explicit convention when both forecast and actual are zero, treats equal-sized over- and underforecasts differently, and can behave pathologically with small denominators~\cite{kolassa2026smape}.

-\textbf{MASE} scales the forecast error by the in-sample error of a naïve seasonal forecast, enabling scale-free comparison across series.
-It is particularly suited for intermittent or seasonal data~\cite{hyndman2021forecasting}.
+\textbf{MASE} scales absolute forecast error by the in-sample error of a na\"ive seasonal forecast, enabling scale-free comparison across series~\cite{hyndman2021forecasting}.
+Because its numerator is an absolute loss, it retains the conditional-median target and can favor zero forecasts for intermittent, low-volume count data.

-\textbf{OWA}, introduced in the M4 forecasting competition~\cite{makridakis2018statistical}, combines sMAPE and MASE into a single score normalized relative to the seasonal naïve (Naïve2) method.
-An OWA score of 1.0 corresponds to matching the performance of Naïve2.
+\textbf{OWA}, introduced in the M4 forecasting competition~\cite{makridakis2018statistical}, combines sMAPE and MASE into a single score normalized relative to the seasonal na\"ive (Na\"ive2) method.
+An OWA score of 1.0 corresponds to matching Na\"ive2, but the composite does not by itself identify a single conventional point-forecast functional.